 The conventional drug discovery process is challenged by several obstacles including expensive budget, lengthy process for discovery of new compounds, and most importantly meagre success rate [4].
 Identifying new applications for already FDA-approved drugs for clinical conditions other than intended use is becoming a promising new avenue to pursue for drug discovery, a process defined as repurposing or repositioning [4].
 Strategy of repurposing of already approved drugs appears to be a viable approach since it reduces the time spent in establishing pharmacokinetics and safety issues for human use [4].
-This approach has been already adopted as a successful strategy in various clinical conditions including, premenstrual dysphoria (fluoxetine, primarily used for depression), multiple myeloma (thalidomide, primarily used for sedation, nausea and insomnia)
+This approach has been already adopted as a successful strategy in various clinical conditions including, premenstrual dysphoria (fluoxetine, primarily used for sedation, nausea and insomnia)